emcall/EBMInstallGuide/installation.md

 ### a) Add QT to PATH

-Add QT as an environment variable to the   `PATH`:
+To add QT as an environment variable to the `PATH`, run:

 ```
 echo 'export PATH="[PATH/TO/QT]:$PATH"' >> ~/.bash_profile